-So the average student will breeze past their mistakes and instead focus on areas they're already comfortable with.
+So the average student will breeze past their mistakes and instead zero in on areas they're already comfortable with.
 It's like a warm blanket.
-Their thinking goes like this: "So I'm good at subject/verb agreement?
-I should do more subject/verb agreement problems!
+Their thinking goes something like this: "So I'm good at subject-verb agreement?
+I should do more subject-verb agreement problems!
 They make me feel good about myself."

 You don't want to be like these students.
 So here's what you need to do:

-- in a notebook, write down the gist of the question, why you missed it, and what you'll do to avoid that mistake in the future.
-Have separate sections by grammar rule (subject/verb agreement, pronoun reference, faulty modifier, etc).
+- In a notebook, write down the gist of the question, why you missed it, and what you'll do to avoid making that mistake again.
+I recommend organizing your notes by grammar rule (subject-verb agreement, pronoun reference, faulty modifier, etc.).

-It's not enough to just think about it and move on.
+It's not enough to just think about a wrong answer and move on.
 It's not enough to just read the answer explanation.
-You have to think hard about why you specifically failed on this question.
+You have to think hard about why you failed on this specific question.

-By taking this structured approach to your mistakes, you'll now have a running log of every question you missed, and your reflection on why.
+By taking this structured approach to your mistakes, you'll now have a running log of every Writing question you missed, and your reflection on why you missed it.

 No excuses when it comes to your mistakes.

-Strategy 8: Go Deeper - WHY Did You Miss a Writing Question?
+Strategy 9: Go Deeper—Why Did You Miss a Writing Question?

-Now, what are some common reasons that you missed a question?
+Now, what are some common reasons you might've missed a question on SAT Writing?
 Don't just say, "I didn't know this material."
-That's a cop out.
+That's a cop-out.

-Here are some examples of common reasons you miss a question, and how you take the analysis one step further:
+Here are some examples of common reasons students miss SAT questions, and how you can take your analysis of your errors one step further: